 \subsection{Comments on the proposed algorithm}

-Note that the lack in Framework~\ref{algo:general} of any assumptions on the dynamics of the stochastic process $ ( \mathcal{X}_t^{ 0, 1 } )_{ t \in \{ t_0, t_1, \dots, t_N \} } $ allows us to approximatively compute the optimal pay-off as well as an optimal exercise strategy for very general optimal stopping problems where, in particular, the stochastic process under consideration is not necessarily a solution of any SDE.
-We only require that the stochastic process $ ( \mathcal{X}_t^{ 0, 1 } )_{ t \in \{ t_0, t_1, \dots, t_N \} } $ can be simulated efficiently and formally we still rely on the Markov assumption (cf.~Subsection~\ref{sec:NN} above).
-In addition, observe that any particular choice of the functions $ u_{ N }^{ \theta, \mathbf{s} } \colon \R^d \to (0,1) $, $ \mathbf{s} \in \R^{ \varsigma } $, $ \theta \in \R^{ \nu } $, has no influence on the proposed algorithm (cf.~\eqref{eq:defUnthetaS}).
-Furthermore, the dynamics in~\eqref{eq:gradient_ascent} associated with the stochastic processes $ ( \Xi_m )_{ m \in \N_0 } $ and $ ( \Theta_m )_{ m \in \N_0 } $ allow us to incorporate different stochastic approximation algorithms such as \begin{itemize} \item plain vanilla stochastic gradient ascent with or without mini-batches (cf.\ \eqref{eq:plain_vanilla} above) as well as \item adaptive moment estimation (Adam) with mini-batches (cf.\ Kingma \& Ba~\cite{KingmaBa2015} and \eqref{eq:adam_1}--\eqref{eq:adam_2} below) \end{itemize} into the algorithm in Subsection~\ref{sec:general_case} (cf.\ E, Han, \& Jentzen~\cite[Subsection~3.3]{EHanJentzen2017}).
-The dynamics in~\eqref{eq:batch_normalization} associated with the stochastic process $ ( \mathbb{S}_m )_{ m \in \N_0 }$ in turn, allow us to incorporate batch normalisation (cf.\ Ioffe \& Szegedy~\cite{IoffeSzegedy2015} and Section~\ref{sec:examples} below) into the algorithm in Subsection~\ref{sec:general_case}.
-In that case we think of $ ( \mathbb{S}_m )_{ m \in \N_0 } $ as a bookkeeping process keeping track of approximatively calculated means and standard deviations as well as of the number of steps $ m \in \N_0 $ of the employed stochastic approximation algorithm.
+Note that the lack in Framework \ref{algo:general} of any assumptions on the dynamics of the stochastic process $ ( \mathcal{X}_n^{ 0, 1 } )_{ n \in \{ 0, 1, \dots, N \} } $ allows us to approximatively compute the optimal pay-off as well as an optimal exercise strategy for very general optimal stopping problems where, in particular, the stochastic process under consideration is not necessarily related to the solution of a stochastic differential equation.
+We only require that $ ( \mathcal{X}_n^{ 0, 1 } )_{ n \in \{ 0, 1, \dots, N \} } $ can be simulated efficiently and formally we still rely on the Markov assumption (cf.~Subsection~\ref{sec:NN} above).
+In addition, observe that the choice of the functions $ u_{ N }^{ \theta, \mathbf{s} } \colon \R^{d+1} \to (0,1) $, $ \mathbf{s} \in \R^{ \varsigma } $, $ \theta \in \R^{ \nu } $, has no influence on the proposed algorithm (cf.~\eqref{eq:defUnthetaS}).
+Furthermore, the dynamics in~\eqref{eq:gradient_ascent} associated with the stochastic processes $ ( \Xi_m )_{ m \in \N_0 } $ and $ ( \Theta_m )_{ m \in \N_0 } $ allow us to incorporate different stochastic approximation algorithms such as \begin{itemize} \item plain vanilla stochastic gradient ascent with or without mini-batches (cf.\ \eqref{eq:plain_vanilla} above) as well as \item adaptive moment estimation (Adam) with mini-batches (cf.\ Kingma \& Ba~\cite{KingmaBa2015} and \eqref{eq:adam_1}--\eqref{eq:adam_2} in Subsection~\ref{sec:setting} below) \end{itemize} into the algorithm in Subsection~\ref{sec:general_case} (cf.\ E, Han, \& Jentzen~\cite[Subsection~3.3]{EHanJentzen2017}).
+The dynamics in~\eqref{eq:batch_normalization} associated with the stochastic process $ ( \mathbb{S}_m )_{ m \in \N_0 }$, in turn, allow us to incorporate batch normalisation (cf.\ Ioffe \& Szegedy~\cite{IoffeSzegedy2015} and the beginning of Section~\ref{sec:examples} below) into the algorithm in Subsection~\ref{sec:general_case}.
+In that case, we think of $ ( \mathbb{S}_m )_{ m \in \N_0 } $ as a bookkeeping process keeping track of approximatively calculated means and standard deviations as well as of the number of steps $ m \in \N_0 $ of the employed stochastic approximation algorithm.